Hong Kong Trains - High Speed Rail

 Intercity Through Trains to / from Hong Kong

 Schedule of Intercity Through Trains and Ticket Booking

 *Click the blue city names for ticket booking.

 See more details of intercity through trains from Hong Kong to:

 This station has four floors.
 The departure and arrival halls for different routes are located on different floors.
 There are clear English signs help passengers to find where they want to go.
 About transportation to other downtown areas, MTR East Rail Line, which has a stop there is the first choice.

 How to Buy Tickets

 The intercity through Hong Kong train tickets can be bought at Hung Hom Railway Station, other ticket offices and from agents in the city and the departure stations in the mainland.
 Tickets to Shanghai and Beijing are available 60 days prior to departure while those to Dongguan, Guangzhou East, Foshan, and Zhaoqing can be purchased 30 days prior.
 Children under 5 years old ride for free when sharing a seat with an adult with a valid ticket; children between 5 and 9 years old ride at 50% off discount; children over 9 needs to buy a full-priced ticket.

 Ticket Change and Refund

-Different from mainland China, where a ticket can be changed or refunded at any railway station.
+In mainland, a ticket can only be changed or refunded at the departure station.
 In Hong Kong, a ticket can only be changed or refunded at the spot it was purchased.
 A ticket can only be changed once and it can only be changed to a ticket with the same destination and seat class as the original one.
 Changed tickets are not refundable.